Indy – Indian Ocean Dipole

 - How the region's climate is changing, including how Indy influences our climate (PDF, South East Australian Climate Initiative)

-- Victoria's Climate Science Report 2019 (Department of Environment, Land, Water and Planning)
+- Victoria's Climate Science Report 2019 (Department of Energy, Environment and Climate Action)